basnijholt/aiokef/README.md

 - Get if the speakers are online
 - Automatically connects and disconnects when speakers goes online/offline
 - Turn off speaker
+- Turn on (KEF LSX only)

 ## Features unfortunatly unsupported
-- Turn on is impossible over tcp/ip because the speaker turns off network interface when turned off.
+- Turn on is impossible over tcp/ip (KEF LS50 Wireless) because the speaker turns off network interface when turned off.
 This is true for LS50 Wireless.
 LSX should be possible to turn on.

 Note: One workaround to turning on is to use IR commands to turn on.
 I have included a [lirc config](lirc/KEF_LS50_WIRELESS.lircd) with all the keys on the remote.
 Note that each command has to be sent twice to work (at least for me).